MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 - [Application routing add-on configuration](/azure/aks/app-routing-nginx-configuration)
 - [Configure internal NGIX ingress controller for Azure private DNS zone](/azure/aks/create-nginx-ingress-private-controller).

-To enhance security, the [Yelb][yelb] application is protected by an [Azure Application Gateway][azure-ag] resource, which is deployed in a dedicated subnet within the same virtual network as the AKS cluster or in a peered virtual network.
-Access to the Yelb application hosted on Azure Kubernetes Service (AKS) and exposed via the [Azure Application Gateway][azure-ag] is secured by the [Azure Web Application Firewall (WAF)][azure-waf].
-The WAF provides centralized protection for web applications against common exploits and vulnerabilities.
+To enhance security, the [Yelb][yelb] application is protected by an [Azure Application Gateway][azure-ag] resource.
+This resource is deployed in a dedicated subnet within the same virtual network as the AKS cluster or in a peered virtual network.
+The [Azure Web Application Firewall (WAF)][azure-waf] secures access to the web application hosted on [Azure Kubernetes Service (AKS)][aks] and exposed via the [Azure Application Gateway][azure-ag] against common exploits and vulnerabilities.

 ## Prerequisites